SOE Agent Profiles

 Codenames: Justin, Roland, Dieudonné

-Little is known for certain about the early life of Denis Joseph Rake.
-Presumably born in Brussels in 1901, his father was a newspaper correspondent and, according to Rake's memoirs, his mother was the opera singer Emma Luart, although this is unlikely; his elder sister, Esmé, who later flew aircraft as a ferry pilot with the Air Transport Auxiliary, also appears as a shadowy figure throughout his life.
+Little is known for certain about the childhood of Denis Joseph Rake, who like many other secret agents continually embroidered and camouflaged the details of his life.
+Presumably born in Brussels in 1901, his father was a newspaper correspondent and, according to Rake's memoirs, his mother was the opera singer Emma Luart, although this is unlikely; his elder sister, Esmé, who later flew aircraft as a ferry pilot with the Air Transport Auxiliary, also appears as a shadowy figure in his youth.
 At the age of three or four he was sent away to join a troupe of child acrobats with the fabled Sarrasani Circus, an experience which, although apparently a happy one, starved him of maternal affection and left deep emotional scars.
 He returned to Brussels in 1914, and after the death of his father from tuberculosis he claimed to have taken Emma to France and then to England, where they split once more: she travelled the country singing to British troops, while Denis improved his English and became an errand boy for Lord and Lady Aberconway, who thought he should learn a trade and enrolled him on a wireless course at a college in Earl's Court.

-His first mission began in May, when he crossed the Mediterreanean by trawler and submarine to land at Juan≢les≢Pins, and took shelter with a Resistance contact of Peter Churchill's, Dr Elie Levy, at nearby Antibes.
-As planned, Rake made contact with F Section's American fixer, Virginia Hall, in Lyon, and transmitted briefly for the local SPRUCE and PRUNUS circuits, but when the police were given a description of him he decided to flee to Paris.
-He was arrested when crossing the demarcation line from Vichy into German≢occupied France, and took the risk of bribing one of the guards using practically all his SOE funds, leaving him just enough to reach the capital.
-Here Rake had no shortage of pre‐war theatrical contacts to call on for help, but in the face of every rule of security he sought refuge with a German officer he met in a bar.
-His description of their brief affair portrays "Max Halder" as an anti‐Nazi who never suspected that Rake, who claimed to have masqueraded as a Belgian drag artist and performed regularly at nightclubs such as Le Grand Écart and Chez Ma Tante, could possibly be a British agent.
+His first mission began in May, when he crossed the Mediterreanean by trawler and submarine to land at Juan‐les‐Pins, and took shelter with a Resistance contact of Peter Churchill's, Dr Elie Levy, at nearby Antibes.
+As planned, Rake made contact with F Section's American fixer, Virginia Hall, in Lyon, and transmitted briefly for the local SPRUCE circuit, but when the police were given a description of him he decided to flee to Paris.
+He was arrested when crossing the demarcation line from Vichy into German‐occupied France, and took the risk of bribing one of the guards using practically all his SOE funds, leaving him just enough to reach the capital.
+Here Rake had no shortage of pre‐war theatrical contacts to call on for help, but in the face of every rule of security he later claimed to have sought refuge with a German officer he met in a bar.
+His description of their brief affair portrays 'Max Halder' as an anti‐Nazi who never suspected that Rake, masquerading as a Belgian drag artist and performing regularly at Montmartre clubs such as Le Grand Écart, could possibly be a British agent.
+However, given the short time Rake was in Paris, this episode is more likely to be another fabrication, or at least an exaggeration based on a more casual encounter.

-After passing through Marseille, Rake reached Perpignan and despite his badly injured foot managed to cross the Pyrenees, but he and his companions were soon picked up by the Spanish police, being imprisoned at Gerona, Figueras and then the concentration camp at Miranda del Ebro.
+After passing through Marseille, they reached Perpignan and despite Rake's badly injured foot managed to cross the Pyrenees, but he and his companions were soon picked up by the Spanish police, being imprisoned at Gerona, Figueras and then a notorious concentration camp near Burgos, at Miranda del Ebro.
 In January 1943 the British embassy was able to offer Rake better conditions at an officers' camp in the deserted town of Jaraba, where he met fellow agents Henri‐Paul Le Chêne and Harry Peulevé; in April his release was finally secured, and he arrived back in England a month later.

 In spite of his efforts to prove himself equal to the job of an agent in the field, the effects of interrogation, captivity and maltreatment at the hands of the Vichy and Spanish authorities had inevitably taken their toll on the exhausted Rake, and he suffered a nervous breakdown.
 After weeks of recuperation and surgery to insert a silver plate in his foot he returned to work as a conducting officer, shepherding recruits through the courses and monitoring their progress at SOE's so‐called "finishing school" on the Beaulieu estate, but in April 1944 he was called upon to return to France, to act as a wireless operator for the FREELANCE circuit in the Auvergne.
 He volunteered, and left by Lysander in early May, landing near Tours.